dnlonme/python-course/applications/todo/iteration_1/README.md

 In next iterations you will face some technical requirements, so you will be practicing code refactoring (changing code, and it's structure without changing functionality).

+P.S. use in-built `exit` function to exit the program.